neilyoung/t265pose/README.md

 before launching the app the first time.

-The API comes as a set of encrypted Python3 scripts.
+The API comes as a set of obfuscated Python3 scripts, which enforce the usage of Python 3.7.
 The entry point is defined in `pose_main.py`.

 ## How to setup